-If you get married in England or Wales, then any legally valid Will that you have previously put in place in England or Wales will automatically become void, unless your Will makes specific reference to your intended marriage.
+In England and Wales, when you get married any legally valid Will that you previously put in place automatically becomes void, unless it makes specific reference to your intended marriage.

 If you have a legally valid Will from another country, you should seek legal advice from a specialist in that country’s law to establish how marriage may impact on your Will.

 Under marriage laws in England and Wales, any pre-existing Will is revoked when you enter into a legally binding marriage contract.
 This means that if you die without making a new Will after you get married, the law will decide who should inherit from you, under inheritance laws called the Rules of Intestacy.

 Under the Rules of Intestacy, if you are married with children and the Estate is under £270k then your spouse would receive everything.
 If you are married with children and the Estate is over £270k (say £400k, for example) then your spouse would receive £270k of this plus your personal belongings.
 The remaining £130k would then be split 50/50 between your spouse and your children; your spouse would receive 50% of this and your children would equally share the other 50%.

 It's important to note that the Rules of Intestacy only recognise biological or adopted children.
 Step children and foster children are not acknowledged under these rules.
 If you have step or foster children, they can inherit only from you is if you make a Will, naming them as Beneficiaries.